Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * Using gprof or gcov introduces instrument code into the original program, necessitating additional memory to store the collected data.
 This results in a slight increase in the program's memory footprint compared to its uninstrumented counterpart.
-    * It cannot be directly used in command line mode, you should use it in Nuclei Studio.
     * Please check ``README.md`` about gcov and gprof support in https://github.com/Nuclei-Software/nuclei-sdk/tree/master/Components/profiling

 Import or download Nuclei SDK 0.6.0 or later release NPK in Nuclei Studio, and then create a